INFORMSJoC/2022.0269/README.md

 ## Support

-For support in using this software, submit an [issue](https://github.com/tkralphs/JoCTemplate/issues/new).
+For support in using this data, submit an [issue](https://github.com/tkralphs/JoCTemplate/issues/new).